This article introduces the basics of social power dynamics.

 In the chart, from the start, the other guy behaves and talks more dominantly.

-And if you don’t adapt, you keep losing power over the next few backs and forth until the net result cements with you being “below” him.
+And if you don’t adapt, you keep losing power over the next few backs and forths until the net result cements with you being “below” him.

 As a general rule: